CompOmics/compomics.github.io/searchgui/_posts/2017-04-03-releasenotes.md

 **Changes in SearchGUI 3.2.13 (April 3.
 2017):**

-* BUG FIX: Fixed a problem that corrupted the previous release process.
+* BUG FIX: Fixed a problem that corrupted the previous release.

 ----